import-io/node-slate/source/includes/_responses.md

-# Errors
+# Response Codes

-<aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
-Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
-Files are included in the order listed.</aside>
+<aside class="notice">We use conventional HTTP response codes to indicate success or failure of an API request.
+Codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing) and codes in the 5xx range indicate an error with our servers.</aside>

-The Kittn API uses the following error codes:
+The Import.io API uses the following error codes:

-Error Code | Meaning
+Response Code | Meaning
 ---------- | -------
 400 | Bad Request -- Your request sucks
 401 | Unauthorized -- Your API key is wrong